 Have You Played? is an endless stream of game retrospectives.
 One a day, every day of the year, perhaps for all time.

-Some games, years later, I can still remember what was remarkable about them.
-I played Screamer when I was very young, but the truth is I’m not sure there was anything remarkable about it.
-It was a fast and attractive arcade-style racing game on PC at a time when there weren’t many of those, I think, but what made love it was the rivalry it inspired between my brothers and I.
+Some games, I can still remember what was remarkable about them even years later.
+That’s not true of Screamer.
+I played it when I was very young, but the truth is I’m not sure there was anything remarkable about it.
+It was a fast and attractive arcade-style racing game on PC at a time when there weren’t many of those, but what made me love it was the rivalry it created between me and my brothers.

-My brothers are both substantially older than I am, which means the rivalry was mainly between both of them.
-I was on the periphery, playing the game a lot but without the dexterity to compete with the times they’d set on each laps.
+My brothers are both substantially older than I am, and the rivalry was mainly between the two of them.
+I was on the periphery of their competition, playing the game a lot but without the skill necessary to match or beat the times they’d set on each track.

 At first, anyway.
 I think what I lacked in skill I made up for in tenacity.
-Probably this is because I was the younger brother and so it mattered much more to me that I be taken seriously, but I spent hours and hours over days, weeks and months playing Screamer and trying to get closer and further than their times.
-I succeeded, if memory serves, but only after the point where both of them had lost interest.
+Probably this is because I was younger and so it mattered much more to me that I be taken seriously by the older two, but I spent hours and hours over days, weeks and months playing Screamer and trying to get closer and then further than their times.
+I succeeded, I think, but only after both of them had lost interest in the game entirely.

-So how much credit does Screamer deserve for my memories and fondness of it, and how much of it was simply a case of the right game appearing at the right time?
-It was definitely fast moving and I liked that.
-The screenshots of it look colourful now, like a somewhat grimier Ridge Racer or Outrun.
+So how much credit does Screamer deserve for my memories and fondness for it, and how much was it simply a case of the right game appearing at the right time?
+It definitely had a great sense of speed.
+The screenshots of it look colourful now, like a slightly grimier Ridge Racer or Outrun.
 But the truthful answer is that I’ve no idea.
 It doesn’t matter to me.